WNED Classical is teaming up with the Buffalo Philharmonic and the Buffalo Public Schools for a special Music in the Schools Program.

-The Buffalo Philharmonic Orchestra was forced to suspend at least the next four weeks of performances.
+The Buffalo Philharmonic Orchestra was forced to suspend upcoming performances.
 Recognizing that music is the soothing salve during these difficult times, Maestro JoAnn Falletta, Executive Director Daniel Hart, the BPO board, and musicians decidedly agreed that weekly broadcasts of archived live concert recordings will continue on WNED Classical.

-BPO concerts will be broadcast on WNED Classical at 94.5 FM or by streaming it at here on our webite, the mobile app, or by smart speaker, each Tuesday at 7pm for the next several weeks, beginning Tuesday, March 24 with Beethoven’s “Eroica” Symphony No. 3, originally performed and recorded Saturday, May 11, 2019.
-The concert also featured Falla’s Ritual Fire Dance and Mozart’s Elvira Madigan, performed by pianist Adam Golka, who stepped in last-minute when a visa issue prevented the appearance of the originally scheduled artist.
+BPO concerts will be broadcast on WNED Classical at 94.5 FM or by streaming it at here on our website, the mobile app, or by smart speaker, each Tuesday at 7pm for the next several weeks.

 “While we cannot all be together at Kleinhans Music Hall, the musicians and I agree that music is still something that can bring us all together in spirit,” said Maestro Falletta.
 “We will miss our live performances and in-house audiences dearly, but we are so pleased to be able to give the gift of music to the world during a time when we all need it the most.”

 WNED Classical is pleased to team up with the Buffalo Philharmonic to present concerts from the BPO’s archives.
 JoAnn Falletta and the BPO musicians have chosen some great concerts for us to enjoy Here are the highlights: